visier/api-samples/README.md

 ### Functional Areas
 * [Authentication](authentication) provides samples showing the various methods by which users can authenticate against the Visier platform.
-* [Administration](administration) provides samples showing how to use Administration APIs for tenant configuration workflows (SDLC).
+* [Administration](administration) provides samples showing how to use Administration APIs for [Visier software development lifecycle (SDLC)](https://docs.visier.com/developer/Embedded/get-started/sdlc.htm#SDLC) workflows, including promoting committed project changes across development, validation, and production environments.
 * [Data Intake](data-intake) provides samples showing how to use APIs to send data to your Visier tenant.

 ### Before You Begin